 My photography is about finding the gentle and the calm in my surroundings.
 I try to photograph the world the way it makes me feel, rather than focusing on the subject itself.
-Photography, to me, is a mindful practice which helps me to escape the busyness of everyday life and every time I pick up my camera I search for those fleeting peaceful moments, whether I photograph a tree blossom, my local train station or a London landmark.
+Photography, to me, is a mindful practice which helps me to escape the busyness of everyday life and every time I pick up my camera I search for those fleeting peaceful moments, whether I photograph a tree blossom, misty forest or a small town somewhere in England.

 Images have always been the biggest part of my life.
 I viewed images, read about them, collected them and, when I got my first camera in my early teens, I started to create them myself.
 My early photography circled around landscapes with elements of architecture and street photography.